jaykang920/x2boost/README.md

 ### Boost

-Since x2boost depends on a few Boost libraries that require compilation, you should have those libraries built on your machine.
+x2boost depends on a few Boost libraries that require compilation, and you should have those libraries built on your machine.

 https://theboostcpplibraries.com/introduction-installation